Purvaxx/Dispatchr/README.md

-# 🚕 Nearest Driver — Real-Time Dispatch Engine
+# 🚕 Dispatchr — Real-Time Dispatch Engine

 A real-time driver-matching system built from scratch — simulates a live fleet of drivers on a map and instantly matches riders to the **nearest available driver** using a custom-built **quadtree spatial index**, streamed over WebSockets.